ZebruhX/code-prettify/README.md

 ### How can I customize the colors and styles of my code?

 Prettify adds `<span>` with `class`es describing the kind of code.
-You can create CSS styles to matches these classes.
+You can create CSS styles to match these classes.

 See the [theme gallery][1] for examples.